BND Hamburger Icon

 What do cyberattackers gain by hacking IoT devices?

 IoT devices connect to domestic and corporate computer systems.
-Heating systems, smart fridges, smart thermostats and other smart devices connect to the same corporate networks as customer databases and point-of-sale systems.
+Heating systems, smart fridges, smart thermostats and other devices often connect to the same corporate networks as customer databases and point-of-sale systems.

 But why would a cybercriminal attack a connected fridge?
-It’s not because they want to control your fridge.
-They want access to your corporate network, and your fridge will often be less protected than, say, your Wi-Fi router.
-Once they have access to your corporate network, they’ll try to take control of it.
+It’s not because they want to control your refrigerator.
+They want access to your corporate network and your fridge will often be less protected than, say, your Wi-Fi router.
+Once they have access to your corporate network via that smart fridge, they’ll try to take control of it.

-In 2021, software security company McAfee discovered a flaw in an IoT exercise bike manufactured by market leader Peloton.
-This flaw would have allowed a hacker to steal Peloton’s customer database, including users’ birthdays, genders, workout stats, weights, and ages, all because of a faulty API.
-Users of a popular range of chastity belts also lost their ability to operate them as they wished and found themselves subject to a $270 demand to regain control.
+In 2021, software security company McAfee discovered a security flaw in an IoT exercise bike manufactured by market leader Peloton.
+This flaw could have allowed a hacker to steal information from Peloton’s customer database, including users’ birthdays, genders, workout stats, weights and ages, all because of a faulty application programming interface.
+In another real-life example, in 2020 users of a popular range of smart chastity belts lost their ability to operate them due to a hacker and found themselves subject to a $235 demand to regain control.

 The lesson?
-Cyberattackers can gain access to any connected device and exploit it in a number of ways.
+Cyberattackers can gain access to any connected device and exploit it in several ways.

 The financial and reputational costs of a cyberattack are significant even for large corporations, but for small businesses, a cyberattack could mean closing up shop.

-“Overall, there’s going to be tremendous benefits to the Internet of Things – it’s exciting,” said Kevin Haley, director of Symantec Security Response.
-“We’re going to see all these different applications, but as a security professional, I’m seeing that there’s a headlong rush into this stuff without anybody really thinking through the consequences or the security aspects of it.”
+“Overall, there’s going to be tremendous benefits to the IoT — it’s exciting,” said Kevin Haley, the former director of security, technology and response at Symantec.
+“We’re going to see all these different applications but, as a security professional, I’m seeing that there’s a headlong rush into this stuff without anybody really thinking through the consequences or the security aspects of it.”

-When it comes to the Internet of Things, small and midsize businesses have to worry that hackers could access their networks through their connected devices.
+When it comes to the IoT, small and midsize businesses have to worry that hackers could access their networks through their connected devices.

 “Any way into — or any device into — the corporate network is one that needs protection,” Schouwenberg said.
 “Attacks have become more targeted, even against smaller companies, so all these scenarios require attention.”

 Small businesses are particularly vulnerable to security risks because they don’t usually have their own dedicated security staff.
-If they’re lucky, the people they pay to do their computer work happen to understand it and look out for them, said Chester Wisniewski, senior security advisor at Sophos.
+If they’re lucky, the people they pay to do their computer work happen to understand it and look out for them, said Chester Wisniewski, director of Global Field chief technology officer at security company Sophos.

 Most of them don’t provide that protection, though, leaving small businesses wide open to attacks.

 Part of the security risk stems from these devices’ industrial control systems, which are often designed by people who do one thing very well.
-For instance, a system might be designed by a person who knows a lot about refrigerators or thermostats and designed the software so the appliance or device does all kinds of cool things, Wisniewski said.
+For instance, a system might be designed by a person who knows a lot about refrigerators or thermostats who programmed the software, so the appliance or device does all kinds of cool things, Wisniewski said.

 “The question is, did they have a security expert involved in these things to understand what they need to do to maintain security?
 What happens when it’s time to patch your refrigerator?
 How do you know you need to fix your refrigerator?”

-If you put your refrigerator or your smart thermostat on your Wi-Fi network, you’re vulnerable because computer code always has flaws, Wisniewski added.
+If you put your refrigerator or your smart thermostat on a Wi-Fi network that’s also used for your business software, you’re more vulnerable because computer code always has flaws that cybercriminals can exploit, Wisniewski said.
 For small businesses, these smart appliances or devices are usually on the same network that contains customer and credit card information.

 Every device connecting to your network and the internet is a threat.
 As a business owner, you should take as much care to secure the RFID chips tracking your stock as you do your company laptop.

-Schouwenberg said it’s nearly impossible for a small business to protect all of its assets, so he suggested listing your biggest assets and then putting the most effort into preventing network security threats.
+Schouwenberg said it’s nearly impossible for a small business to protect all of its assets, so he suggested listing your biggest assets and then putting the most effort into preventing the network security threats involved with those assets.

 “Work your way down from there,” he said.
 “Segregate your network.
 IoT and BYOD (bring your own device) can go hand in hand, so you may also want to look at policies in that area.
 Many new smart devices, like fridges or TVs, have functioned perfectly fine as dumb devices.
 Unless you have a very valid business case, it’s best to not hook them up.”